danhey/adra/README.md

 <h1 align="center">alpha Draconis</h1>

-This repo contains the models and analysis to reproduce all results found in the accompanying paper.
+This repo contains the notebooks used to process the TESS photometry and SONG spectra of alpha Draconis